 The Marriage Act 1949 and the Matrimonial Causes Act 1973 govern the law on marriage in England and Wales.
 The minimum age at which a person is able to consent to marriage is 16; a person between the ages of 16 and 18 may not marry without parental consent (unless the young person is a widow/widower).

 Section 12c of the Matrimonial Causes Act 1973 states that a marriage shall be voidable if "either party to the marriage did not validly consent to it, whether in consequence of duress, mistake, unsoundness of mind or otherwise".
 Voidable means the marriage is valid until it is challenged by one of the parties, at which time the court can award a decree of nullity invalidating the marriage.

-Although there is no specific criminal offence of "forcing someone to marry" within England and Wales1, criminal offences may nevertheless be committed.
-Perpetrators - usually parents or family members - could be prosecuted for offences including threatening behaviour, assault, kidnap, abduction, imprisonment and, in the worst cases, murder.
-Sexual intercourse without consent is rape, regardless of whether this occurs within the confines of a marriage.
-A girl who is forced to marry is likely to be raped and may be raped until she becomes pregnant.
+Although there is no specific criminal offence of "forcing someone to marry" within England and Wales, criminal offences may nevertheless be committed.
+Perpetrators - usually parents or family members - could be prosecuted for offences including threatening behaviour, assault, kidnap, abduction, imprisonment, and murder.
+Sexual intercourse without consent is rape.

-The definition of domestic violence is "any criminal offence arising out of physical, sexual, psychological, emotional or financial abuse by one person against a current or former partner in a close relationship, or against a current or former family member".
+The Crown Prosecution Service (CPS) defines domestic violence as "any criminal offence arising out of physical, sexual, psychological, emotional or financial abuse by one person against a current or former partner in a close relationship, or against a current or former family member".